juiian7/ApateJS-Retro/README.md

     // one of the action1 keys is pressed
 }

-// TODO: cannot add/modify the key binds for an existing button
+// add/modify the key binds for an existing button Button.action1.removeKeybind("KeyN");

-// new buttons
+Button.action1.addKeybind("KeyB");

-var btn = new Button("jump", ["Space", "ArrowUp"]);
+// new button (name: "jump", keybinds: "Space" and "ArrowUp", optional controller binds: 0) var btn = new Button("jump", ["Space", "ArrowUp"], 0);

 if (apate.input.isButtonPressed(btn)) {
     // one of the jump keys is pressed